-Customer feedback surveys are a useful tool which allows organizations to gather valuable insights from their customers.
-Feedback is crucial not only because it provides an understanding of how your customers feel about your products and services, but, also, because it reveals areas of improvement and generates actionable data towards that improvement.
+Customer feedback surveys are a useful tool that allows organizations to gather valuable insights from their customers.
+Feedback is crucial not only because it provides an understanding of how your customers feel about your products and services but also because it reveals areas of improvement and generates actionable data for that improvement.
 Customer feedback surveys generate useful information only if constructed properly and when the right questions are being asked.
 Ultimately, the content of each question should reflect the company which is running the questionnaire and the purpose of the survey.

-However, there are certain types of questions that have proven to increase response rates, and, after analysis, provide deep and accurate understanding of the responses:
+However, there are certain types of questions that have proven to increase response rates, and, after analysis, provide a deep and accurate understanding of the responses:

 Questions with pre-selected answers

 Ranking scale questions

 Ranking questions are a simple and effective way to collect feedback using rating scales.
 This type of question can be used to ask customers to rate their experience with the product or service or rate single interactions with the company or its representatives.
 A ranking question can generate useful information about the customers’ journey through the different aspects of everyday business.

 Clarification questions are not meant to be included as stand-alone questions in a customer feedback questionnaire.
 This type of question has a complementary function.
 Take for example, a ranking scale question.
 A survey respondent might give a very high or a very low score to his experience.
 It is, however, very important to pinpoint the reason why a customer is extremely satisfied or extremely dissatisfied with your company or your service.
 A clarification question can be used in order to allow the survey respondent to shed some light on the reasons that drove his score.

 Net Promoter® Score (NPS)